RocketChat/Opensource-Contribution-Leaderboard/README.md

 ## Introduction

-This is the Node.js implementation of the [GSOC-Contribution-Leaderboard](https://github.com/shubhsherl/GSoC-Contribution-Leaderboard/).
-It has the same frontend but a different server implementation compared to the original one.
-You can view [this site](https://gsoc.lolimay.cn) for the real-time preview.
+A contributions leaderboard for your GSoC organization.
+Students can track their position on the leaderboard based on the PRs, commits, and issues they've completed across the repositories of your organization on Github.
+Proudly created and maintained by the GSoC 2019 students and the [Rocket.Chat community](https://github.com/RocketChat).

+## Benefits
+- Encourage students to improve their position - by increasing contribution to your organization
+- Easy to setup and administer
+- Realtime organization - wide visibility to top student candidates

+## Main Features
+- Track commits/PRs/issues for GSoC student candidates in real time
+- At a glance view of participating top students
+- Easy administration to add students (even before they have made their very first contribution)
-It requires no database or other environments - Only what you need to do is ensuring that your Node.js works well.
+- Requires no database or other environments - Only what you need to do is ensuring that your Node.js works well

-This project is inspired by [GSOC-Contribution-Leaderboard](https://github.com/shubhsherl/GSoC-Contribution-Leaderboard/).
-Thanks to the Python team for the work.

 ## Quick Start
 Clone the repository to your local machine and switch into the project root directory: